-Wusthof recently invented a new process called PEtec (Precision Edge Technology) to sharpen their edges with lasers, computers, robots, and special polishing discs.
-The result of all this is an incredibly sharp long-lasting edge and exceptional cutting performance.
+Wusthof uses a process called PEtec (Precision Edge Technology) to sharpen their edges with lasers, computers, robots, and special polishing discs.
+The result of all this is an incredibly sharp, long-lasting edge and exceptional cutting performance.

-The scientific term for this steel is X50 CR MO V15 which is a blend of stainless steel, carbon (.5%) for hardness, chromium for stain resistance, molybdenum for corrosion resistance, and vanadium for hardness and durability.
-Simply put, this particular blend is ideal for kitchen knives because it’s hard, durable, and resistant to stain and corrosion.
+The scientific term for this steel is X50 CR MO V15, which is a blend of stainless steel, carbon (.5%) for hardness, chromium for stain resistance, molybdenum for corrosion resistance, and vanadium for hardness and durability.
+This particular blend is ideal for kitchen knives because it’s hard, durable, and resistant to stain and corrosion.

 Handle Material: As I covered in a recent post comparing Wusthof’s Classic and Ikon collections, Wusthof Classic handles are made of a synthetic material called Polyoxymethylene (POM).
-POM has a tight molecular structure which makes it ultra durable with excellent stability.
-It’s resistant to discoloration and fading and can endure frequent exposure to high temperature and water.
+POM has a tight molecular structure, which makes it ultra-durable with excellent stability.
+It’s resistant to discoloration and fading and can endure frequent exposure to high temperatures and water.

 Handle Design: Its handle is connected to a full tang (the tang is the part of the blade that runs through the middle of the handle) by three stainless steel rivets.
-The tang is visible on the top and bottom sides of the handle which adds a nice design element.
+The tang is visible on the top and bottom sides of the handle, which adds a beautiful design element.

 The handle is contoured with a sharp curve towards the butt end to support your pinky and provide leverage while your chopping.
 The POM part of the handle is black with a matte finish—a very appealing aesthetic for any style kitchen.

-Wusthof sells their Classic chef’s knives with 7, 8, 9, 10 and even 14-inch blades; but as length increases, so does price.
-In my opinion, 6 inches is the perfect blade size for an everyday chef’s knife.
 Some people argue that 8-inches are better since you can get more out of each cut with a longer blade.
-In my opinion, a 6-inch blade is long enough, easier to handle, more nimble, and provides more control.
+In my opinion, a 6-inch blade is long enough, more comfortable to handle, more nimble, and provides more control.

 Edge Angle: Wusthof cuts all of their forged knives, including this one, at a 14-degree angle on each side for a total angle of 28 degrees.

 Kitchen knives are typically sharpened between 14 and 20 degrees per side—the smaller the angle, the sharper the edge.
-Wusthof knives are significantly sharper than most other brands.
-The advantage is obvious, however, the downside is that sharper edges tend to be less durable and more prone to chipping.
+Wusthof blades are significantly sharper than most other brands.
+The advantage is obvious; however, the downside is that sharper edges tend to be less durable and more prone to chipping.

-Blade Hardness: This knife has a Rockwell Hardness score of 58 which is considered ideal for a chef’s knife.
-If the blade is too hard it becomes more likely to chip.
-If it’s too soft it won’t hold its edge and will easily become dull.
+Blade Hardness: This knife has a Rockwell Hardness score of 58, which is considered ideal for a chef’s knife.
+If the blade is too hard, it becomes more likely to chip.
+If it’s too soft, it won’t hold its edge and will quickly become dull.
 Fortunately, Wusthof has mastered this balance and produces its blades with just the right hardness.

-Cleaning: You can wash this knife in the dishwasher, however, Wusthof strongly suggests that you don’t.
+Cleaning: You can wash this knife in the dishwasher; however, Wusthof strongly suggests that you don’t.
 Harsh chemicals in dish detergent can fade the handle.
 Also, the edge can get damaged if it comes into contact with other utensils during a wash.
-Instead, wash it by hand with gentle soap and water then dry it completely.
+Instead, wash it by hand with gentle soap and water then dry it thoroughly.

 Warranty: Wusthof offers a Limited Lifetime Warranty on all their products.
 Their warranty protects against defects in materials and craftsmanship.
-It does not protect against normal wear and tear and the warranty is voided if you damage your knife while using it improperly.
+It does not protect against normal wear and tear, and the warranty is voided if you damage your knife while misusing it.

 What I Love About This Knife

-- Its triple-riveted handle is extremely comfortable and feels secure in your hand.
+- Its triple-riveted handle is exceptionally comfortable and feels secure in your hand.

 - It’s heavy, sturdy, and well-balanced due to its thick bolster and full tang.

-- It’s extremely sharp (28-degree angle) and holds its edge significantly longer than the competition so you don’t need to sharpen it as often.
+- It’s incredibly sharp (28-degree angle) and holds its edge significantly longer than the competition, so you don’t need to sharpen it as often.

-- It’s part of Wusthof’s most popular and best-selling collection, the Classic.
+- It’s part of Wusthof’s most popular and best-selling and most extensive collection, the Classic.

-Simply put, it’s a very well-rounded knife with excellent features and no major flaws.
+Simply put, it’s a very well-rounded knife with excellent features and no significant flaws.